jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 - Dark Green : User session cache
 - Light Green : Cached result set cache

 The **Base App** cache is the result of the Qlik Engine opening the Qlik app from disk and uncompressing it into RAM.
-This process is what is occurring when a user opens an app and must wait for the list of sheets to load.
+This process is what is occurring when a user first opens an app (or if the app opens on a new engine) and must wait for the app to render.
 The **user session** cache is the meta-data of a user's session with a given app.
 This includes things like the current selections and all previous selections.
 This cache is generally quite low in terms of a percentage since it's pure metadata; think metadata like `country=canada` rather than any resulting calculations from that selection.
 The **Cached result set** cache is the cache of the _calculations_ which resulted from all user's selections.
-This would be something like `SUM(Sales)` or `SUM(Sales)` when the user had `country=canada` selected.
+This would be something like `Sum(Sales)` or `Count(DISTINCT ProductId)` when the user had `country=canada` selected.

 For many deployments of Qlik Sense Enterprise, an administrator may want to reduce the time spent waiting for an app to *initially* load.
 To achieve this, a cache warming process needs to be run.